4 Foods That Are Making Your Memory Worse

 "I eat these daily and encourage patients to add blueberries to as many things as possible," advises Calapai.
 "They're great on their own, added to a shake, to oatmeal, or even to a salad."

-Blueberries are packed with vitamins C, vitamin K, and fiber, as well as high levels of gallic acid, which protects the brain from degeneration.
+Blueberries are packed with vitamin C, vitamin K, and fiber, as well as high levels of gallic acid, which protects the brain from degeneration.
 "Studies show that eating blueberries can boost focus and memory for up to five hours," adds Calapai.

 Researchers have discovered that drinking beet juice increases blood flow to the brain (also known as perfusion).
 Beets are high in nitrates, which open up the blood vessels and allow for increased flow and delivery of oxygen, especially to areas that are lacking.
 Next time you have a big exam or presentation, try a glass of this goodness (or if you can't stomach it, blend it into a smoothie).